 Kosrae Campus is physically located adjacent to Kosrae High School and State Department of Education complex.
 It serves about 250 students a semester.
-It offers an associate degree program in teacher education -elementary, an associate of applied science in electronics technology, an associate of applied science in telecommunication technology, and 6 certificates of achievement programs: 1) agriculture and food technology, 2) carpentry, 3) electronic engineering technology, 4) trial counseling, 5) bookkeeping, and 6) general studies.
+It offers a Bachelor's of Science Degree in Elementary Education, an Associate of Arts degree program in Pre-Teacher Education -Elementary, an Associate of Applied Science in Electronics Technology, an Associate of Applied Science in Telecommunication Technology, and 6 Certificate of Achievement programs: 1) Agriculture and Food Technology, 2) Carpentry, 3) Electronic Engineering Technology, 4) Trial Counseling, and 5) Bookkeeping, and 6) Basic Public Health.
 Kosrae campus sponsors the Peer Counseling Center that provides counseling services for both high school and college students.
 Like other state campuses, the Cooperative Research and Extension is actively involved in educating the community on grassroots economics and social development.

 Yap Campus is located on the island of Yap.
-It about 210 students each semester and about 18 - 200 students during summer.
-The campus offers Associate of Science (AS) degree in Teacher Education - Elementary, Associate of Applied Science (AAS) Degrees in Telecommunications Technology, Electronics Technology, and Building Technology.
-Certificate of Achievement programs offered are: General Studies, Health Assistant/Community Health Sciences, Preschool Teacher Education, Trial Counselors, Construction Electricity, Electronics Engineering, and Telecommunications Engineering.
-In addition to credited courses, Yap Campus has the flexibility and capability to offer tailored non-credit trainings/ courses to address expressed needs in the communities.
+It about 210 stu- dents each semester and about 100 - 200 students during summer.
+Thecampus offers Associate of Arts (AA) degree in Pre-Teacher Education - Elementary, Third-year Certificate of Achievement in Teacher Preparation-Elementary, and a Bachelor's of Science Degree in Elementary Education, Associate of Applied Science (AAS) Degrees in Telecommunications Technology, Electronics Technology, and Building Technology.
+Certificate of Achievement programs offered are: Health Assistant/Community Health Sciences, Trial Counselors, Construction Electricity, Electronics Engineering, and Telecommunications Engineering.
+In addition to credited courses, Yap Campus has the flexibility and capability to offer tailored noncredit trainings/ courses to address expressed needs in the communities.
 It hosts several sponsored programs: Cooperative Research & Extension (CRE), Upward Bound, and Peer Counseling Center.

 Campus facilities to support student learning include a research lab, a fully equipped laboratory, Learning Resources Center, Computer Lab with internet connectivity, Voc Ed Computer Lab with specialized equipment, shops for voc ed programs, and 4 classrooms.
 Facilities to be constructed within the year include a student center and a classroom building.